Live radio

 Live radio is radio broadcast without delay.
 Before the days of television, audiences listened to live dramas, comedies, quiz shows and concerts on the radio much the same way that they now do on television.
 Most talk radio is live radio where people can speak (anonymously) about their opinions and lives.
 Live radio is sound transmitted by radio waves, as the sound happens.
 Modern live radio is probably most used to broadcast sports but it is also used to transmit local news and traffic updates.
-Most radio that we listen to today is recorded music, and the days of solely live broadcast music are generally not as present.
+Most radio that people listen to today is pre-recorded music, and the days of solely live broadcast music are generally not as present.

 Beginnings

 According to Encyclopædia Britannica, the first transmission sent over radio waves were voice and music signals transmitted in December 1906 from Brant Rock, Massachusetts.
 Canadian experimenter Reginald Fessenden produced approximately an hour of talk and music that was heard by radio amateurs before radio's popularity exploded.
 Other experiments in radio before it became part of widespread culture were transmitted including those by Charles Herrold in San Jose, California in 1908.

 Radio hobbyists continued to experiment, and popularity grew during the decade before World War I, a time before loudspeakers, where listeners would “listen in” with headphones.
 The first instrument used to access radio signals were crystal sets which used a tiny piece of galena (lead sulfide) called a “cat's whisker” to detect signals.
 The challenge with these sets were tuning into specific stations, though they were inexpensive and easy to make.
-These devices would have more than likely became more widespread, but in 1917 federal government placed restrictions on radio transmissions.
+These devices would likely have become more widespread, but in 1917 federal government placed restrictions on radio transmissions.

 After the war, in the years 1920 to 1945 radio became the first electronic mass medium by using radio waves to broadcast to a vast audience.
 In its early years radio introduced the masses to immediate news and entertainment.
 In 1920–1921 about 30 radio stations took to the air, mostly developed from amateur operations.
-In 1921, the first live sporting event aired—a boxing match with play-by-play by reporter Florent Gibson.
-In 1922, over 550 new stations began to fill the available frequencies though many disappeared because they couldn't afford the costs of operation.
-Radio stations had simplistic studios composed of walls covered in burlap for sound proofing, a microphone, and occasionally a piano to fill interludes.
+In 1921, the first live sporting event aired; it was a boxing match with play-by-play by reporter Florent Gibson.
+In 1922, over 550 new stations began to fill the available frequencies, although many disappeared because they couldn't afford the costs of operation.
+Radio stations had simplistic studios composed of walls covered in burlap for soundproofing, a microphone, and occasionally a piano to fill interludes.
 Everything on air was live, because in these early years recordings were such poor quality.